aubricus/aubricus.github.io/_posts/2015-01-04-aubz-me-launches.md

 Finally I can create posts in my beloved Markdown, have complete control over my site, and never have to touch a CMS interface.
 Woot!

-Look out for a post about my experience implementing Jekyll.
-{: .notice}

 So, here's to Jekyll, this blog, and writing more. <span class="fa fa-beer"></span> Cheers!

 Initial development involved approximately one _casual_ week to stand up and befriend Jekyll, create a custom design, and write this post.
 Not bad.